nicklockwood/layout/README.md

 }
 ```

-The actions's method name follows the Objective-C selector syntax conventions, so if you wish to pass the button itself as a sender, use a trailing colon in the method name:
+The action's method name follows the Objective-C selector syntax conventions, so if you wish to pass the button itself as a sender, use a trailing colon in the method name:

 ```xml
 <UIButton touchUpInside="wasPressed:"/>